 In isolation, the quality inside the SLC seems generally pretty high, with materials that feel similar in poshness to those found in an A-Class, CLA or one of Merc’s other small cars.
 However, compare it with the incredible plushness you get from an Audi TT’s cabin, and the SLC falls way behind.
 Sadly, it’s a similar story with the ergonomics: the centre console is festooned with a huge number of small, poorly marked buttons – many of which are completely pointless, given that most of the same functions can be accessed through on-screen menus selected by the wheel controller that’s placed right next to these buttons – and some of the other controls have the usual Mercedes quirks; wiper controls on the indicator stalks, anyone?
 The heavily offset pedals will limit how comfortable you’ll be, and with the roof up, your rear visibility isn’t that great.

 This isn’t the reason you buy a two-seat roadster, but nevertheless you’ll want enough practicality to let you enjoy a weekend spent blatting around the countryside.
 The SLC’s cabin has enough space for two fully formed adults to sit in comfort, and there’s plenty of storage space for odds and ends dotted around the place.
 Storage space for luggage is rather more of a mixed bag, if you’ll pardon the pun: you have loads with the roof up - 335 litres, in fact – but with the roof down, you have to cram your bags underneath a fold-down load separator, which reduces the space to 225 litres, space that’s also extremely difficult to get to without raising the hood entirely.
-And, while rival roadsters let you raise or lower the roof while trundling along at low speed, so you don’t have to pull over when a sudden downpour (inevitably) hits, the SLC’s roof demands that you be stationary.
-That means you’ll be getting pretty soggy if you can’t find a convenient bus stop.

 It may have a different name, but the SLC is barely any different to the old SLK underneath, and that means it feels like distinctly old technology.
 The biggest problem is the ride comfort, or rather, the shortage of it.
 The car jitters and fidgets over small bumps, then thuds and thumps over bigger ones.
 Adaptive dampers are available that vary the behaviour of the suspension according to which of the three driving modes (Comfort, Sport, Sport+) is selected, but even these can’t remedy the problems.
 All this is exacerbated by the fact that the body shakes and flexes more than it should, and as soon as you hit a less-than-perfect surface, squeaks and rattles start intruding from all over the place.
 The handling is decent, with strong grip and reasonable body control, but the SLC is nowhere near as poised or as playful as rivals like the Audi TT Roadster.